Intelligence officials say US adversaries are targeting congressional races with disinformation

 WASHINGTON (AP) — It’s not just the presidential election: Foreign governments are targeting House and Senate races around the country in their effort to meddle with American democracy this election year, intelligence officials warned Monday.

-Russia, China and Cuba have all launched influence operations designed to help or hurt candidates in specific congressional races.
-Without giving specifics about the number of affected races, an official from the Office of the Director of National Intelligence said Monday that all three countries have zeroed in on races where they believe they have a national security interest at stake.
+Russia and China have launched influence operations designed to help or hurt candidates in specific congressional races.
+Without giving specifics about the number of affected races, an official from the Office of the Director of National Intelligence said Monday that both countries have zeroed in on races where they believe they have a national security interest at stake.

+Other smaller nations may be trying their own influence operations, officials said.
+Cuba is “almost certainly” trying to boost candidates that the Cuban government believes would support their interests in America, according to a report on foreign election threats released Monday, roughly a month out from the election.

 The warning from intelligence officials comes during a particularly tight battle for the House and Senate, where control could be decided by just a handful of races.
 While much of the attention has focused on attempts by foreign adversaries to influence the presidential race, Monday’s warning underscores the threat that online disinformation also poses in state and local contests.

-Leaders in Russia, China and Cuba understand the American political system well enough to recognize that this year’s close elections create good conditions for the use and spread of disinformation, said the official, who briefed reporters on condition of anonymity under rules set by the office of the director.
+Leaders in Russia and China understand the American political system well enough to recognize that this year’s close elections create good conditions for the use and spread of disinformation, said the official, who briefed reporters on condition of anonymity under rules set by the office of the director.

 Foreign adversaries have also targeted some races even further down the ballot, including statewide offices and state legislative campaigns, the official said.